Shan-Vision05/F1-Starting-Grid/README.md

     5. errcheck.c has the function to catch errors.

+    6. loadtexbmp.c has a function to load .bmp files as a texture

-Time Taken for this assigment: ~ 20+ Hours (including all kinds of formatting, Trial & Error)
+Time Taken for this assigment: ~ 15+ Hours (including all kinds of formatting, Trial & Error)